-Sedation dentistry practices can be used in collaboration with most of our other dental services.
+We use sedation dentistry practices in collaboration with most of our other dental services.
 This means that whether you are coming to see us for a simple general dentistry cleaning or require a more invasive procedure like a dental implant, we have sedative solutions to keep you calm and comfortable throughout the entirety of your appointment.

 Sedation dentistry can include the following treatments:

-- Oral sedation dentistry: Oral sedatives can be prescribed to patients who feel especially nervous about their procedures.
-These anti-anxiety medications can be taken right before your appointment to ensure that you are comfortable by the time your scheduled procedure begins.
+- Oral sedation dentistry: We prescribe oral sedatives to patients who feel especially nervous about their procedures.
+You can take anti-anxiety medications right before your appointment to ensure you are comfortable when your scheduled procedure begins.

-- Anesthesia: For our most invasive procedures, like oral surgery, a local anesthetic can be used to keep you asleep during your treatment.
-This allows for you to feel no pain or discomfort throughout the procedure, while also letting our doctors treat you more efficient as well.
+- Anesthesia: For our most invasive procedures, like oral surgery, we can use a local anesthetic to keep you asleep during treatment.
+This allows you to feel no pain or discomfort throughout the procedure while letting our doctors treat you more efficiently.

 Sedation Dentistry FAQs